Market Making and Liquidity for cryptocurrencies and other digital assets and topics

 And one remark about a hidden cost of in-house development, inseparably related to the IT industry – staff turnover costs.
 Depending on the source of research, turnover rates for software developers are estimated at 25% to even 38%.
 That means that when constructing your in-house team, every fourth or even every third developer will not be with you in a year from now.
 Finding a good developer – takes months.
 Teaching a new developer and getting up to speed – another few months.
 When deciding on outsourcing, you are also outsourcing the cost and stress of staff turnover.

-For many fintech areas system’s performance is crucial.
+For many crypto projects, especially those related with trading, system’s performance is crucial.
 Not for all, but when it is important, it is really important.
 If you are building a lending portal, performance isn’t as crucial.
 Your customers are happy if they get a loan in a few days or weeks, so it doesn’t matter if their application is processed in 2 seconds or in 2 minutes.
-If you are building an algo trading operations or payments processing service, you measure time in milliseconds at best, but maybe even in nanoseconds.
+If you are building an algo trading operations or bitcoin payments processing service, you measure time in milliseconds at best, but maybe even in nanoseconds.
 And then systems performance becomes a key input to the product map.

 95% of developers don’t know how to program with performance in mind, because 95% of software projects don’t require these skills.
 Skills of thinking where bytes of memory go, when they will be cleaned up, which structure is more efficient for this kind of operation on this type of object.
 Or the nightmare of IT students – multithreading.
 I can count on my hands as to how many people I know who truly understand this topic.

-Finance is all about the trust.
-And software in fintech usually processes financial transactions in someway.
+Trading understood as an exchange of value is all about the trust.
+And software in crypto usually processes financial transactions in someway.